Tmux Integration

 Existing branch picker

 Press Ctrl-E to open a secondary picker showing all remote branches that don't already have worktrees.
-Willow fetches from origin first (unless defaults.fetch is disabled) so freshly pushed branches show up.
-Select one to create a worktree and switch to it immediately.
+Willow opens this picker immediately from cached refs, then refreshes from origin in the background (unless defaults.fetch is disabled) so freshly pushed branches appear without blocking the initial render.
+Press Ctrl-R inside the branch picker to force a synchronous refresh.

 Features